When every product looks convincing,

 are not enough.

-The comparisons here apply the same structured criteria across every product evaluated: evidence alignment, dosage context, formulation design, quality signals, and practical tradeoffs.
-The goal is not to identify a winner, but to give families a clearer basis for making their own decision.
+The supplement comparisons here apply the same structured criteria across every product evaluated: evidence alignment, dosage context, formulation design, quality signals, and practical tradeoffs.
+The goal is not to crown a winner.
+It is to help families see the differences that should actually inform the decision.

 How products